jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 Then if `BI` be a length measured on the refracted ray equal to `AB`, the projectile will take k times as long to describe BI as it took to describe AB.

 But the component of velocity parallel to the cloth must be unaffected by the impact.
-Therefore the projection `BE` of the refracted ray must be `k` times as long as the projection `BC` of the incident.

-ray.
-So if i and r denote the angles of incidence and refraction, we have ...
+Therefore the projection `BE` of the refracted ray must be `k` times as long as the projection `BC` of the incident ray.
+So if `i` and `r` denote the angles of incidence and refraction, we have:

+...

-or the sines of the angles of incidence and refraction are in a constant ratio; this is the law of refraction.
+or the sines of the angles of incidence and refraction are in a constant ratio.

+This is the law of refraction.

 Descartes wanted to include all known phenomena in his system.
 He devoted some attention to a class of effects which were little thought of back then, but which were destined to play a great part in the subsequent development of Physics.